boslab/sourstuff-class/readme.md

 But where would we be without `micro` `liters`?
 Most of our science is Latin and this is a good thing.

+This document is the content of a class for kindergarten to 4th-grade children.
+It's designed to be a supervised, bring-your-own-vegetables class on lactic acid fermentation.
+The illustrations are original and depict the mood of *Uncleftish Beholding,* the textbook of sorts.

 # Uncleftish Beholding